jcarpenter/joshcarpenter.ca/src/posts/rising-seas.md

 ### How do we measure sea level rise?

 **Satellite altimeters** since Sep 1993.
-High quality (accuracy within a few centimeters), near global coverage of both absolute and local sea levels.
-Satellites send microwave pulses to the surface and measure the time to return. ==Church, John A., & White, Neil J. [Sea-Level Rise from the Late 19th to the Early 21st Century](http://link.springer.com/10.1007/s10712-011-9119-1).
+High quality (accuracy within a few centimeters), near global coverage of both absolute and local sea levels. ==Union of Concerned Scientists.
+[Underwater: Rising Seas, Chronic Floods, and the Implications for US Coastal Real Estate](https://www.ucsusa.org/global-warming/global-warming-impacts/sea-level-rise-chronic-floods-and-us-coastal-real-estate-implications).
+Union of Concerned Scientists.
+2018.== Satellites send microwave pulses to the surface and measure the time to return. ==Church, John A., & White, Neil J. [Sea-Level Rise from the Late 19th to the Early 21st Century](http://link.springer.com/10.1007/s10712-011-9119-1).
 Surveys in Geophysics.
 Sep 2011.
 Retrieved 25 Oct 2019.== ==Thomas, Robert H., & Bentley, Charles R. [A Model for Holocene Retreat of the West Antarctic Ice Sheet](https://www.cambridge.org/core/product/identifier/S003358940002963X/type/journal_article).
 Quaternary Research.
 Sep 1978.
 Retrieved 30 Oct 2019.==

 **Coastal tide-gauges** for prior to 1993.
 Gathered from a network of gauges around the world.
 They provide only local sea levels.
 There are geographical gaps in coverage; more so the further back we go.
 Collection started in 1675 in Amsterdam.
 Converting into global mean sea level is done by comparing with overlapping satellite altimeter data, and eliminating regional variations caused by factors such as vertical land motion. ==Church, John A., & White, Neil J. [Sea-Level Rise from the Late 19th to the Early 21st Century](http://link.springer.com/10.1007/s10712-011-9119-1).
 Surveys in Geophysics.
 Sep 2011.
 Retrieved 25 Oct 2019.== ==[Sea Level Rise](https://en.wikipedia.org/w/index.php?title=Sea_level_rise&oldid=921947329).
 Wikipedia.
 18 Oct 2019.
 Retrieved 25 Oct 2019.==